molpopgen/libsequence/REVISION_HISTORY.md

 1. Sequence/SeqRegexes.hpp -- not working.
 This will not be fixed until GCC supports <regex>.
 The function is now currently implemented in a non-regex manner, which is lame, but it works.

+## libsequence 1.9.8

+* Refactor VariantMatrix to manage memory via Sequence::GenotypeCapsule and Sequence::PositionCapsule
+* Windows of VariantMatrix objects now do not require copies, and instead use Sequence::NonOwningGenotypeCapsule and Sequence::NonOwningPositionCapsule.
+* A bug in haplotype labelling is fixed.
+[Issue 59](https://github.com/molpopgen/libsequence/issues/59).
+Statistics like number of haplotypes, haplotype diversity, etc., were affected by this issue, but the errors were small for larger data sets.

 ## libsequence 1.9.7

 * Fix error in Sequence::lhaf that led to an infinite loop.